 - 1. The Council and its advisory bodies [HMS Management Team (HMSMT), HMS Advisory Subpanel (HMSAS) and Scientific and Statistical Committee (SSC)] should review EFP proposals prior to issuance; the advisory bodies may provide comment on methodology and relevance to management data needs and make recommendations to the Council accordingly.
 The public may also comment on EFP proposals. - 2.
-Completed applications for EFPs from individuals or non-government agencies for Council consideration must be received by the Council for review, at least two weeks prior to the June Council meeting. - 3.
+Completed applications for EFPs from individuals-or, non-government agencies organizations, federal, or state agencies for Council consideration must be received by the Council for review by the advanced briefing book public comment deadline prior to the Council meeting at which the application will be considered, at least two weeks prior to the June Council meeting. - 3.
 Applications for EFPs from federal or state agencies must meet the briefing book deadline for the June Council meeting.